vishvAsa/notes/history/paganology/steppe/turks/_index.md

 ---

 ## Ethnogenesis
+{{< figure src="../images/steppe_replacement_of_IE_males_by_altaics_A_for_Andronovo.jpg" title="" class="thumbnail">}}

 > ethnogenesis of central Asian Turks happened via "progressive Easternization" old steppe Iranians incorporated into Turkic Khanates originating in Mongolia.
 The Mongols brought further east Asian ancestry. - MT

+In a sense east Asian males progressively replaced Iranic type males (chased away/ killed).
+But the male line persists: for e.g. R1a1a Y haplogroup is quite common in some Uighur and Qinghai Mongol populations.
+They are likely remnants of old Iranics and Aran-s who were allied to the Khan

 ## Kök Türük Göktürk Khaganate
 - [Kök Türük (Gök Türk = Blue Turk)](https://manasataramgini.wordpress.com/2010/03/06/the-epic-on-stone/)